doriellel/mol-thesis/README.md

-## MoL thesis: A Linguistically Grounded Evaluation of Anthropomorphic Language Detection in AI Research
+## MoL thesis: A Linguistically Grounded Evaluation of Anthropomorphic Language Detection in AI Research (Dorielle Lonke)

 This repository contains code for retrieving and pre-processing data used towards the compilation of AnthroSet - an evaluation set developed as part of the MoL thesis work.
 Additionally, it contains auxiliary scripts for post-processing the results of the evaluation, and measuring the results in terms of precision, recall, F1, and accuracy, and examining prediction trends.